michieltjampens/dcafs/docs/i2c.md

 ### Read operation

+This operation is used to read data from a specific register.

 As an example, to read the status register from the aht20.
 ```xml
 <opset id="status" info="Read the status register" bits="8">